 Until the Story of the hunt is told by the Lion, the tale of the hunt will always glorify the hunter–African Proverb

-PLEASE NOTE THAT OF JUNE 2019 the African Holocaust Society is no longer active and no edits, or proofs have been done.
-The site will remain active until the domains and hosting plans expired.
+PLEASE NOTE THAT OF JUNE 2019 the African Holocaust Society is no longer fully active.
+The site will remain until there is no longer any funding for the hosting plans.

 We reject all manifestations of oppression (From South Africa to Palestine), ignorance, racism, globalization, monoculturalization, cultural imperialism, gender suppression, religious intolerance (Islamophobia, antisemitism, etc), and ethnic hatred.
 We create new opportunities for the potential of marginalized people by addressing institutional racism, which has stymied hope and multicultural contributions.